Course Offerings

 Commercial Craft Brewing

+Turn your passion for beer into a career!
 This course is the first step toward obtaining the Wake Tech Certificate in Brewing.
 It introduces the knowledge and skills required for employment in the craft brewing industry.
-Students will explore the science of fermentation and the commercial aspects of operating a brewery through lectures and hands-on training.
-By the end of the 16-week class you will have brewed, kegged, and canned beer designed by you and your classmates.
+Students explore the science of fermentation and the commercial aspects of operating a brewery through lectures and hands-on training.
+By the end of the 16-week class, students have brewed, kegged and canned beer designed by the class.

-Wake Tech Craft Brewing is now partnered with the Brewers Association!
-This course includes additional online safety education brought to you by the BA.
-After completing all learning modules, students will receive certificates from the BA for the their training.
+The course includes additional online safety education from the Brewers Association.
+After completing all learning modules, students receive certificates from the BA for the their training.

-WTCC Professional Certificate in Brewing Information:
+Wake Tech Professional Certificate in Brewing information:

 Course Objectives